Eddie Boyle (Gaelic footballer)

 Eddie Boyle (1915 - December 2000) was an Irish Gaelic footballer who played as a full-back for the Louth senior team.

 Born in Greenore, County Louth, Boyle first arrived on the inter-county scene at the age of seventeen when he first linked up with the Louth minor team before later joining the junior side.
 He later made his senior championship debut.
-Boyle enjoyed a lengthy career and won two Leinster medal.
+Boyle enjoyed a lengthy career and won two Leinster medals.

 As a member of the Leinster inter-provincial team on a number of occasions, Boyle won five Railway Cup medals.
 At club level he was a two-time championship medallist with Cooley Kickhams.

-In retirement from playing, Boyle was chosen at full-back on a special team of the century made up of players who never won an All-Ireland medal.
-He was posthumously chosen on the Louth Football Team of the Millennium.
+In retirement from playing, Boyle was chosen at full-back on a special Team of the Century made up of players who never won an All-Ireland medal.

+In 1990 the then Taoiseach, Charles J. Haughey, presented Boyle with the All-Time All Star Award at a ceremony in Dublin in recognition of his achievements.

+Boyle was posthumously selected on the Louth Football Team of the Millennium in 2000.